ericferreira1992/dirty-check-zonejs/README.md

-# dirty-check-zonejs
+# Dirty-checking with zone.js
-Creating dirty-checking like Angular Framework do.
+Creating dirty-checking like Angular Framework do using ZoneJS.